MeedowDev/Meadow-AI/README.md

 - The farmer accesses the application interface.
 Here, they are presented with a user-friendly dashboard that allows them to select a crop they are interested in planting from a curated list.

-- Upon selecting a crop, the application leverages a machine learning model that analyzes various parameters relevant to the farmer's location.
+- Upon selecting a crop, the application leverages a IBM AutoAI machine learning model that analyzes various parameters relevant to the farmer's location.

-- The farmer then engage with an IBM Granite-powered chatbot integrated into the application.
+- The farmer then engage with an IBM Granite-13-b-v-2-Chat LLM powered chatbot integrated into the application.
 This chatbot serves as a virtual assistant, answering any questions the farmer may have about the recommended practices

 - The farmer has the option to save their crop selection and planning details in their account.
 This requires them to sign up or log in,.